Chubek/roff-dossier/documents/ROFF-SYNTAX.md

 \&
 ```

 You can view the list of escape sequences in `datasets/roff-escapes.csv`.
+They achieve a lot of things, for example, `\&` makes it so the next line is 'escaped' (similar to `\` in LaTeX).

 You may notice that, the typesetting system that people use today, LaTeX, is not much different syntax-wise.
+In fact, I would not be suprirsed if one could create syntax-directed translator from ROFF to LaTeX and back!
+There may even exist a script or program that does so.

 **Anything else is text;**